downfa11/cursus/docs/core/storage/platform-optimizations.md

 ### Sequential Access Advisory: fadvise

-When opening a segment file on Linux, go-broker provides a hint to the kernel about the expected access pattern using unix.`Fadvise()` with the `FADV_SEQUENTIAL` flag.
+When opening a segment file on Linux, cursus provides a hint to the kernel about the expected access pattern using unix.`Fadvise()` with the `FADV_SEQUENTIAL` flag.

 The fadvise call provides performance benefits: